STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Topics in QCD Studies and Light Hadron Physics

 The $\eta$ and $\eta^\prime$ mesons are eigenstates of $P$, $C$ and $CP$ whose strong and electromagnetic decays are either anomalous or forbidden at the lowest order by $P$, $C$, $CP$ and angular momentum conservation.
 Therefore, their decays provide a unique laboratory for testing the fundamental symmetries in flavor-conserving processes, as extensively reviewed in Ref.~\cite{Gan:2020aco}.

 A straightforward way to test these symmetries is to search for $P$- and $CP$-violating $\eta/\eta^\prime$ decays into two pions.
-In the SM, the branching fractions for these modes are very tiny~\cite{Jarlskog:2002zz}, but they may be enhanced by $CP$ violation in the extended Higgs sector of the electroweak theory~\cite{Jarlskog:1995gz}.
+In the SM, the branching fractions for these modes are at a level of $10^{-28}$~\cite{Jarlskog:2002zz}, but they may be enhanced by about ten orders of magnitudes due to $CP$ violation in the extended Higgs sector of the electroweak theory~\cite{Jarlskog:1995gz}.
 Therefore, an observation of the $\eta\rightarrow 2\pi$ decay, with a rate considerably higher than that quoted above, would imply new sources of $CP$ violation beyond the SM.
 Experimentally, $\eta/\eta^\prime\rightarrow l^+l^- \pi^0$ decays could be used to test charge-conjugation invariance.
-In the SM, this process can proceed via a two-virtual-photon exchange, whereas a one-photon exchange would violate $C$-parity.
+In the SM, this process can proceed via a two-virtual-photon exchange, whereas an one-photon exchange would violate $C$-parity.
 Within the framework of the VMD model, the most recent predictions~\cite{Escribano:2020rfs} for the branching fractions are on the order of $10^{-9}$ for $\eta\rightarrow l^+l^- \pi^0$ and $10^{-10}$ for $\eta^\prime\rightarrow l^+l^- \pi^0 (\eta)$.
 Thus, a significant enhancement of the branching fractions exceeding the predictions of the two-photon model may be indicative of $C$ violation.
 With the expected $3.4\times 10^{12}$ $J/\psi$ events at the STCF, the branching fractions can reach a new high precision on the order of $10^{-9}$, making the investigation of these rare decays very promising.
 Many other decays of the $\eta/\eta'$ mesons, as summarized in Table~\ref{tab:rareetap} for $\eta^\prime$ decays, are also useful for tests of the SM.
-For example, the $\eta\rightarrow \mu^+\mu^-$ and $\eta\rightarrow e^+e^-$ decays are of interest when searching for nonstandard physics.
-Within the framework of the SM, the decays are dominated by a two-photon intermediate state, which suppresses the branching ratios.
-However, beyond-the-SM interactions, such as leptoquark exchange, can enhance the branching ratios.
+For example, the $\eta\rightarrow \mu^+\mu^-$ and $\eta\rightarrow e^+e^-$ decays are of interest when searching for physics beyond SM.
+Within the framework of the SM, the decays are dominated by a two-photon intermediate state, which suppresses the branching fractions.
+However, beyond-the-SM interactions, such as leptoquark exchange, can enhance the branching fractions.
 Therefore, larger-than-expected measurements will provide information about non-SM interactions, and the same can be concluded for their flavor-violating counterparts, $\eta\rightarrow e^\pm \mu^\mp$.